BRT Sunway Line

 A dynamic route display showing the bus at the current stop.

 The BRT Sunway Line is a bus rapid transit (BRT) line that is part of the Klang Valley Integrated Transit System servicing the southeastern suburbs of Petaling Jaya, Malaysia.
 It is the world's first all-electric Bus Rapid Transit system.

-This line is operated by Rapid Bus and was introduced in 2015 to service the high-density areas of Sunway and Subang Jaya, replacing an earlier proposal plan for the now defunct Sunway Monorail extension.
+This line is operated by Rapid Bus and was introduced in 2015 to service the high-density areas of Bandar Sunway and Subang Jaya, replacing an earlier proposal plan for the now defunct Sunway Monorail extension.
+The BRT line also replaced another earlier plan to extend the KL Monorail Line from KL Sentral to Bandar Sunway via Jalan Klang Lama.

 The BRT buses have an exclusive right-of-way on an elevated guideway that is not shared with normal road traffic.
 This specially-dedicated and grade separated guideway for BRT Sunway Line buses is almost similar to rapid transit elevated railways.
 However, bus operators other than Rapid Bus, do not have the rights to use it and there is no ramp available from at-grade roads to the elevated guideway.

 This closed system is dedicated for a high volume of commuters to avoid congestion.
-However, this system can only be used along the 5.4 km track between and terminals that allow for passengers' interchange to rail transit.
+However, this system can only be used along the 5.4 km BRT guideway between the and terminals that allow for passengers' interchange to rail transit.

+In August 2026, the Selangor state government announced that it is actively evaluating proposals to expand the existing 5.4 km Sunway Bus Rapid Transit (Sunway BRT) Line into high-density corridors like Puchong, Glenmarie, and Kwasa Damansara.

 The BRT system has received Bronze rating by BRT Standard score from Institute for Transportation and Development Policy (ITDP).